RenKiro/Simple-Tic-Tac-Toe-Console/README.md

 # Simple-Tic-Tac-Toe-Console
 This is a console-based game, and I wrote it to practice my foundation on loops and conditionals with Python.
-Have some fun :)
+Have some fun!